Group interview questions are often used as an initial screening tool to select candidates for a second, one-on-one job interview.

 Get sample answers for common group interview questions including:

 Set yourself apart from the competition by having planned and practiced for your group interview.
+These group interview tips will help you.

 Be ready for fun group interview questions used to test your ability to think on your feet.